Angurugu, Groote Eylandt Residency

 Performance July 30, 1993

-Artists were resident at Angurugu, the main Aboriginal community on Groote Eylandt for seven weeks.
+The artists were residents for seven weeks in the community of Angurugu, the main Aboriginal community on Groote Eylandt.
 The Island has three main communities: Alyangula, (the mining town for Gemco), Angurugu, and Umbakumba (which are both Indigenous communities).
 Each year the township receives its royalties from the Gemco Mining Company.
 At this time many people return to the island for their money.
 It is a time where there is much festivity, but also much anti-social behaviour.
 It is also a time when petrol sniffing increases.
-This project was devised as a way to show how community arts practices could assist in curtailing the antisocial behaviours as well as provide a longer term plan for community development.
-The skills being utilised were dance, visual arts, music, and community arts.
-Dance and visual arts work very well in this context because of their non-verbal natures, especially in communities where English is not the first language.
+The skills utilised were dance, visual arts, music, and community arts.
+Dance and visual arts work extremely well in this context because of their non-verbal natures, especially in communities where English is not the first language.

 Creative Personnel